Link here

 The RS232 protocol provides for four handshaking signals called ready to send (RTS), clear to send (CTS), data set ready (DSR), and data terminal ready (DTR) to coordinate the transfer of information.
 The PDQ Board, however, does not implement hardware handshaking.
 Rather, it relies on software handshaking via transmission of XON/XOFF characters (ascii 0x11 and 0x13, respectively) to coordinate data transfer and ensure that information is not lost when one of the communicating parties is busy.

 Many terminals and PCs, however, do rely on hardware handshaking to determine when the other party (in this case the PDQ Board) is ready to accept data.
 By connecting pairs of these handshaking signals together, the terminal or PC can be made to think that the PDQ Board is always ready to send and receive data.
-Thus in Table 12-6 , /RTS1 is connected to /CTS1, and /DSR1 is connected to /DTR1 and /DCD1 onboard the PDQ Board using zero ohm shorting resistors.
-These signals may alternatively be redirected to the second serial port if hardware handshaking is required.
+Thus in the table, /RTS1 is connected to /CTS1, and /DSR1 is connected to /DTR1 and /DCD1 onboard the PDQ Board using zero ohm shorting resistors.
+These signals may alternatively be redirected1) to the second serial port if hardware handshaking is required.

 The secondary serial port is connected similarly except that the onboard connection of /RTS to /CTS, and /DSR to /DTR are permanent.